l. The name of the Society is: PRINCE GEORGE ASTRONOMICAL SOCIETY

 Part I. ‑ Interpretation

-l.
-(1) In these by‑laws, unless the context otherwise requires,
+l. (a) In these by‑laws, unless the context otherwise requires,

 2. Words importing the singular include the plural and vice versa; and words importing a male person include a female person and a corporation.